parthsaraswat/parthsaraswat.github.io/_daily/daily3.md

 1. Added a [tag archive](/tags) to the website.
 This should help separate posts by categories. :)

-### What I struggled with:
+### What I struggled with
- - Unable to correctly sort posts on this daily dispatch collection
+- Unable to correctly sort posts on this daasdily dispatch collection

 ---